-- 1.1.
-These financial regulations govern the conduct of financial management by the council and may only be amended or varied by resolution of the council. - Financial Regulations are contained in Standing Orders providing procedural guidance for Members and officers.
-Financial regulations must be observed in conjunction with the council's standing orders. - 1.2.
-The council is responsible in law for ensuring that its financial management is adequate and effective and that the council has a sound system of internal control which facilitates the effective exercise of the council's functions, including arrangements for the management of risk. - 1.3.
-The council's accounting control systems must include measures: - for the timely production of accounts; - that provide for the safe and efficient safeguarding of public money; - to prevent and detect inaccuracy and fraud; and - identifying the duties of officers. - 1.4.
-These financial regulations demonstrate how the council meets these responsibilities and requirements. - 1.5.
-At least once a year, prior to approving the Annual Governance Statement, the council must review the effectiveness of its system of internal control which shall be in accordance with proper practices.
+1.1.
+These Financial Regulations govern the conduct of financial management by the Council and may only be amended or varied by resolution of the Council.

+Financial Regulations are contained in Standing Orders providing procedural guidance for Members and Officers.
+Financial Regulations must be observed in conjunction with the Council's standing orders.

+- 1.2.
+The Council is responsible in law for ensuring that its financial management is adequate and effective and that the Council has a sound system of internal control which facilitates the effective exercise of the Council's functions, including arrangements for the management of risk. - 1.3.
+The Council's accounting control systems must include measures: - for the timely production of accounts; - that provide for the safe and efficient safeguarding of public money; - to prevent and detect inaccuracy and fraud; and - identifying the duties of Officers. - 1.4.
+These Financial Regulations demonstrate how the Council meets these responsibilities and requirements. - 1.5.
+At least once a year, prior to approving the Annual Governance Statement, the Council must review the effectiveness of its system of internal control which shall be in accordance with Proper practices.

 - 1.6.
-A breach of these Regulations by an employee is gross misconduct.
 Deliberate or wilful breach of these Regulations by an employee may give rise to disciplinary proceedings. - 1.7.
 Members of Council are expected to follow the instructions within these Regulations and not to entice employees to breach them.
 Failure to follow instructions within these Regulations brings the office of Councillor into disrepute. - 1.8.
-The Responsible Financial Officer (RFO) holds a statutory office to be appointed by the council.
-The Clerk has been appointed as RFO for this council and these regulations will apply accordingly. - 1.9.
-The RFO; - acts under the policy direction of the council; - administers the council's financial affairs in accordance with all Acts, Regulations and proper practices; - determines on behalf of the council its accounting records and accounting control systems; - ensures the accounting control systems are observed; - maintains the accounting records of the council up to date in accordance with proper practices; - assists the council to secure economy, efficiency and effectiveness in the use of its resources; and - produces financial management information as required by the council. - 1.10.
-The accounting records determined by the RFO shall be sufficient to show and explain the council's transactions and to enable the RFO to ensure that any income and expenditure account and statement of balances, or record of receipts and payments and additional information, as the case may be, or management information prepared for the council from time to time comply with the current Accounts and Audit Regulations.
+The Responsible Financial Officer (RFO) holds a statutory office to be appointed by the Council.
+The Clerk has been appointed as RFO for this Council and these regulations will apply accordingly.

+1.9.
+The RFO;

+- acts under the policy direction of the Council; - administers the Council's financial affairs in accordance with all Acts, Regulations and Proper practices; - determines on behalf of the Council its accounting records and accounting control systems; - ensures the accounting control systems are observed; - maintains the accounting records of the Council up to date in accordance with Proper practices; - assists the Council to secure economy, efficiency and effectiveness in the use of its resources; and - produces financial management information as required by the Council. - 1.10.
+The accounting records determined by the RFO shall be sufficient to show and explain the Council's transactions and to enable the RFO to ensure that any income and expenditure account and statement of balances, or record of receipts and payments and additional information, as the case may be, or management information prepared for the Council from time to time comply with the current Accounts and Audit Regulations.